Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

 **Services - (shipping provider name)**
 Configure the services as agreed with the shipping provider.
 Depending on the shipping provider selected, the services, and therefore the displayed fields, vary.

 [comment]: <> (Info kommt aus Fakturierung / Settings / Shipping provider / Shipping -> Link hinzufügen, wenn verfügbar.
-Frage FH: Was wird per default angezeigt?
+Frage FH: Was wird by default angezeigt?
 Wonach richtet sich, was angezeigt wird?
 Kundeneinstellungen?)

 *Export*